automata-network/1rpc-lite/README.md

 ### Attestation on Software Build

-Leveraging the [attestable-build-tool](https://github.com/automata-network/attestable-build-tool), we achieve a reproducible build and result in the same MREnclave, if you're interested in the whole compilation process, you can download the source code and trigger an attestable build by yourself.
+Leveraging the [attestable-build-tool](https://github.com/automata-network/attestable-build-tool), we achieve a reproducible build and result in the same MREnclave.
+If you're interested in the whole compilation process, you can download the source code and trigger an attestable build by yourself.

 You can view the latest attestation report at its [release page](https://github.com/automata-network/1rpc-lite/releases/tag/v1.0).